Errors using inadequate data

 advantage.
 The spread of relatively

-inexpensive business analytics tools in the late 1990s
+inexpensive business analytics tools in the late 1990s proliferated an

 immense cadre of people with various combined levels of skill, of insight, and